abbas-gheydi/hanoproxy/README.md

-So Servers can access to redis-master node by using this address:
+So application can access to redis-master node by using this address:
 redis.ha.local